AnirudhG07/cheatshh/README.md

 ## For Windows

 For Windows, you can use Virtual Machines of Linux, or change configurations manually.<br>
+> From version >= 1.0.7, the configurations for having `cheatshh` on Windows has greatly been improved.

-- Change the path to directory `~/.config/cheatshh` to `/path/to/your/directory/cheatshh`, by using grep command in the cheatshh directory, in `setup.py`,`cheats.sh` and manually setting up `./src/run_cheatshh.py`.
+- Change the path to directory `~/.config/cheatshh` to `absolute/path/to/your/directory/cheatshh`, by using grep command in the cheatshh directory, in `cheatshh.toml` and `cheats.sh` only at the one place.

 - This should run cheatshh appropriately.
 Make sure the dependencies are installed, since they are easily available for Unix applications.